-With its busy port and booming economy, the greater Charleston area has a significant volume of inter-state truck traffic.
+With its busy port and booming economy, the greater Charleston area has a significant volume of interstate truck traffic.
 Unfortunately, this success comes with some danger.
 An accident involving a truck and a car or other passenger vehicle often has tragic consequences for the occupants of the passenger vehicle.
 Because of the danger that trucks pose to other vehicles on the road, federal law requires trucking companies to carry insurance coverage with much higher limits than are required for passenger vehicles so that individuals injured in truck accidents can receive full compensation for their injuries.
 Nevertheless, insurance companies often try to undercompensate victims of truck accidents.
 If you have been involved in an accident with a truck, you need someone on your side with a track record of success.
 Richard Hricik has been representing individuals injured in truck accidents for many years.
-He dealing with dealing with truck company insurers is experienced in ensure that you are fully He will listen to your concerns and
+He is experienced in dealing with truck company insurers.

 - Poorly maintained equipment.
 Commercial trucks are driven tens of thousands of miles each year and must be rigorously maintained to ensure safety.
 Truck companies or drivers fail to monitor their equipment or may delay needed maintenance to save money or time.
 This can lead to accidents or compound damages.
 This is particularly true where brakes or tires are concerned.